Future Proof Your Marketing Operations: Save your spot here.

 • “Check out the benefits here”

-The Discovery CTA encourages users to learn more about your brand.
+The discovery CTA encourages users to learn more about your brand.
 It’s used to direct users around your site to the information that’s relevant to them.
-It’s a close cousin to the Learn More CTA.
-As a secondary CTA that is perfect to use to build brand consideration.
+It’s a close cousin to the learn more CTA and is perfect to use to build brand consideration.

-These move buyers through the journey as they discover more benefits of your brand and how it can benefit their needs.
-This can be done by asking them to check out related content or products.
-These CTAs are meant to feel effortless while guiding them to dive deeper into your site and brand info.
-Ways to incorporate these include:
+These CTAs move buyers through the journey as they discover more benefits of your brand and how it can address their needs, often by asking them to check out related content or products.
+These CTAs are meant to feel effortless while guiding buyers to dive deeper into your site and brand info.
+Some ways to incorporate these CTAs include:

 • Links to related articles and reading